abhiramseshu/Helmetdetection/README.md

 3.  *Download pretrained models (if necessary):*

-    -   Follow instructions in models/README.md to download pretrained models for helmet detection and ALPR.
+    -   click the link at the end to download

 Usage
 -----